 These services are offered by the companies Xing AG, LinkedIn Inc. and YouTube Inc. ("providers").
 The social plugins are cookies in the sense of the text files shown under 5.

 Our website uses functions of the XING network.
 The provider is XING AG, Dammtorstraße 29-32, 20354 Hamburg, Germany.

 Each time one of our pages containing XING functions is called up, a connection to XING servers is established.
 As far as we are aware, no personal data is stored.
-In particular, no IP addresses are stored or usage behavior evaluated.
+In particular, no IP addresses are stored or usage behaviour evaluated.

 The use of the XING plugin is based on Art.
 6 (1) (f) GDPR.
 The website operator has a legitimate interest in the widest possible visibility in social media.

 By integrating the plugins and activating them, the providers receive the information that your browser has accessed the corresponding page of our website, even if you do not have a profile or are not currently logged in.
 This information (including your IP address) may be transmitted by your browser directly to a server of the respective provider and processed there.
 The providers Facebook, LinkedIn and Instagram process personal data, according to the providers, of users from EU/EEA countries within the EU.
 Data of users residing in a country outside the EU/EEA may be processed in the USA or another third country.
 Should the data within these providers be transmitted from servers within the EU/EEA to servers outside the EU/EEA, Röhlig Logistics GmbH & Co KG has no legal or technical influence on this.